 This document is without prejudice to the status of or sovereignty over any territory, to the delimitation of international frontiers and boundaries and to the name of any territory, city or area.
-In this publication, 'country' refers to country or territory, as case may be.
+In this publication, 'country' refers to country, economy or territory, as case may be.
 Data start in 1960 for OECD countries and regions, and in 1971 for non-OECD countries and regions, unless otherwise specified.

 Country/Region Short name Definition Australia AUSTRALI Data are reported on a fiscal year basis.
 By convention, data for the fiscal year that starts on 1 July Y-1 and ends on 30 June Y are labelled as year Y. Bangladesh BANGLADESH Data are reported on a fiscal year basis.
 By convention data for the fiscal year that starts on 1 July Y-1 and ends on 30 June Y are labelled as year Y. Egypt EGYPT Data are reported on a fiscal year basis.
 By convention, data for the fiscal year that starts on 1 July Y and ends on 30 June Y+1 are labelled as year Y. Ethiopia ETHIOPIA Data are reported on a fiscal year basis.
 By convention, data for the fiscal year that starts on 1 July Y and ends on 30 June Y+1 are labelled as year Y. India INDIA Data are reported on a fiscal year basis.
 By convention, data for the fiscal year that starts on 1 April Y and ends on 31 March Y+1 are labelled as year Y. This convention is different from the one used by Government of India, whereby fiscal year starts on 1 April Y and ends on 31 March Y+1 are labelled as year Y+1.
 Islamic Republic of Iran IRAN Data are reported according to the Iranian calendar year.
 By convention data for the year that starts on 20 March Y and ends on 19 March Y+1 are labelled as year Y. Japan JAPAN Starting 1990, data are reported on a fiscal year basis.
-By convention, data for the fiscal year that starts on 1 April Y and ends on 31 March Y+1 are labelled as year Y. Kenya KENYA Electricity data are reported on a fiscal year basis, beginning on the 1 July Y and ending on the 30 June of Y+1.
-Myanmar MYANMAR Data are reported on a fiscal year basis.
+By convention, data for the fiscal year that starts on 1 April Y and ends on 31 March Y+1 are labelled as year Y. Myanmar MYANMAR Data are reported on a fiscal year basis.
 By convention data for the fiscal year that starts on 1 April Y and ends on 31 March Y+1 are labelled as year Y. Namibia NAMIBIA Electricity data are reported on a fiscal year basis.
 By convention data for the fiscal year that starts on 1 July Y and ends on 31 June Y+1 are labelled as year Y. Nepal NEPAL Data are reported on a fiscal year basis.
-By convention data for the fiscal year that starts on 1 July Y and ends on 30 June Y+1 are labelled as year Y.
+By convention data for the fiscal year that starts on 1 July Y and ends on 30 June Y+1 are labelled as year Y. Pakistan PAKISTAN Data are reported on a fiscal year basis.
+By convention fiscal year Y/Y+1 is labelled as year Y.

-Pakistan PAKISTAN Data are reported on a fiscal year basis.
-By convention fiscal year Y/Y+1 is labelled as year Y. South Africa SOUTHAFRIC Nuclear data are reported on a fiscal year basis.
-By convention data for the fiscal year that starts on 1 July Y and ends on 30 June Y+1 are labelled as year Y United Republic of Tanzania TANZANIA Oil data are reported on a fiscal year basis, beginning on the 1 July Y and ending on the 30 June Y+1.
+South Africa SOUTHAFRIC Nuclear data are reported on a fiscal year basis.
+By convention data for the fiscal year that starts on 1 April Y and ends on 31 March Y+1 are labelled as year Y. United Republic of Tanzania TANZANIA Oil data are reported on a fiscal year basis, beginning on the 1 July Y and ending on the 30 June Y+1.

-Understanding the IEA CO2 emissions estimates
+Understanding the IEA estimates of CO2 emissions from fuel combustion